shoogalmmr/RobotDash/README.md

 - Go to the Import tab.

-- Choose the positions.sql file[https://github.com/shoogalmmr/RobotDash/blob/main/positions.sql]or manually copy the code inside it to create the positions table in the database.
+- Choose the positions.sql file (https://github.com/shoogalmmr/RobotDash/blob/main/positions.sql) or manually copy the code inside it to create the positions table in the database.

 **Step 3: Place Project Files**
 Step 3: Place Project Files
-Copy the entire robotcontrol/ folder (which contains the following files) into the htdocs directory inside your XAMPP installation:
+Copy the entire robotcontrol/ folder (https://github.com/shoogalmmr/RobotDash/tree/main/robotcontrol) (which contains the following files) into the htdocs directory inside your XAMPP installation:

 index.html